-- At IOC initialization, dbCa issues channel access search requests for each channel access link. - For each input link it establishes a channel access monitor.
-It uses ca_field_type and ca_element_count when it establishes the monitor.
+- At IOC initialization, dbCa issues channel access search requests for each channel access link. - For each input link it establishes a channel access monitor, using the channel's native field type and element count.
 It also monitors the alarm status.
-Whenever the monitor is invoked the new data is stored in a buffer belonging to dbCa.
-When iocCore or the record support module asks for data the data is taken from the buffer and converted to the requested type.

-• For each output link, a buffer is allocated the first time iocCore/record support issues a put and a channel access connection has been made.
-This buffer is allocated according to ca_field_type and ca_element_count.
-Each time iocCore/record support issues a put, the data is converted and placed in the buffer and a request is made to dbCa to issue a new ca_put.
+Whenever the monitor callback gets invoked the new data is stored in a buffer belonging to dbCa.
+When iocCore or the record support module asks for data from the link, the contents of the buffer are converted to the requested type. - For each output link, a buffer is allocated the first time iocCore/record support issues a put after the channel access connection has been made.
+This buffer is allocated large enough to store the channel's native field type and element count Each time iocCore/record support issues a put, the data is converted and placed in the buffer and a request is made to dbCa to issue a new ca_put.